 "Why don't you sit down, boy?" the druid says.
 "I have a story that might be of use."

 "No. I do not need stories.
 I need spells.
-I need to take my enemy's blood."
+I need to take my foes’ blood."

-"Will you help me or not?" the youth says, with his hand on the hilt of his blood-rusted sword.
+"Will you help me or not?" the youth says, with a hand on the hilt of his gore-rusted sword.